ricardo-rendoncepeda/devsign/devsign-deckset.md

 ![inline](Images/Feedback.png)

-^ For starters... stick to iOS platform patterns, get comfortable with all view controllers, segues, and actionable components.
+^ Once I got past the big scary words and upscale methodologies, I realized that participating in interaction design was easy if I just stuck to iOS platform patterns and got really comfortable wth view controllers, segues, and actionable components.

-^ When you feel more confortable, you can then... engage in rapid prototyping and analyze the advantages/disadvantages of different navigation solutions, such as Navigation Controller, Tab Bar Controller, and Page View Controller.
+^ Once I could build a storyboard with ease, I was able to engage in rapid prototyping and analyze the advantages/disadvantages of different navigation solutions, such as Tab Bar Controller -vs- Page View Controller.

-^ And if all that is too easy, you can try to... define the navigation hierarchy, UI components, and gesture recognizers; potentially redefine a complex interaction with a simple custom control.
+^ And really, as I was putting designs together and trying to make something work, I would let my iOS dev expertise come through and redefine the navigation hierarchy if it was breaking norms, modify UI components to make more sense, and experiment with different gesture recognizers.

+^ Turns out, interaction design was a big part of my day-to-day.

 ---